 In addition we run awareness groups for individuals which focus on making complaints, speaking out and how to recruit your own staff.
 We have specialist Person Centred Planning facilitators and Total Communication specialists within the staff team, and ensure that our staff team skills and qualities reflect the social, emotional and health needs of the individual that is supported.
 The teams are trained to work with individuals with challenging behaviour, Aspergers, Epilepsy, complex health needs and Autism.
 We work with behavioural specialists to ensure that the staff work in a way that keeps the person safe and happy, whilst delivering care and support in a way that makes sense to the person.

-Leah Bone the service manager is qualified to NVQ Level 4 in Health & Social Care and NVQ Level 4 RMA, as well as holding a BSC Honours in Social Policy and Administration.
-She has 8 years management experience and has worked with Adults and Children with mild to severe learning difficulties and challenging behaviour since 1996.
-She regularly attends various training workshops to update and develop her skills.
+Karen Solt the Service Manager is qualified to LDAF Level 4; Management of Learning Disability Services and is currently studying for QCF Level 5.
+She has 17 years’ management experience and has worked with Adults and Children with mild to severe learning disabilities and challenging behaviour since 1999.
+She trains support staff in Proact Scipr and regularly attends training workshops to update and build upon skills.

 The staff team are available to support service users as much or as little as they require to live within their own homes in the local community.
 A training program covering statutory training requirements is ongoing.
 All staff employed by the service have either gained National Vocational Qualifications in Health and Social Care at Levels 2 and 3 and Level 5 for Managers.
 Staff members are provided additional support through monthly supervisions and monthly team meetings.